isage/Adrenaline/docs/src/XX-Changelog.md

 - **DEV:** Add support for `MEMSIZE=2` (to request only stable extra RAM)
 - **DEV:** Make PSPemu `sceKernelPowerTick` to behave as the VITA `sceKernelPowerTick`
 - **DEV:** Introduce `Adrenaline Log`, a C header library that developers can use even outside of Adrenaline (i.e. your project)
+- **DEV:** Fix homebrew software not able to call some `sceKernelLoadModule*` functions that they should be able to use

 - **Internal:** Some code reorganization
 - **Internal:** Code clean ups